Think of your ideal customers… What do they look like?

 - How do they measure themselves?

-- Who has influence over them?
+- Who influences them?

-- Whom do they work with?
+- Who do they work with?

-- What technology do they use?
+- What technologies do they use?

 - What values do they share?